-- Small, modest, pierced earrings may be worn; long dangling earrings are prohibited on 'Games' days, otherwise, they are strongly discouraged. - Chains or study hanging from clothes are not allowed. - The wearing of watches is discouraged below 6th grade so the child can flow through the day without being time conscious. - Smartwatches fall into the school Cell phone, Gaming, and Smart-Technology device policy.
-They should be turned off put away at school during the school day.
+- Small, modest, pierced earrings may be worn; long dangling earrings are prohibited on 'Games' days, otherwise, they are strongly discouraged. - Chains or studs hanging from clothes are not allowed. - The wearing of watches is discouraged below 6th grade so the child can flow through the day without being time conscious.